chriswon98/chriswon98.github.io/projects/project-1.md

 ## Lessons Learned

-From my time in the Pookela internship program, I gained a tremendous amount of experience regarding coding in a professional enviornment.
-The greatest takeaway of getting into the habbit of creating detailed documentation.
+From my time in the Pookela internship program, I gained a tremendous amount of experience regarding programming in a professional environment.
+Perhaps the greatest takeaway was the necessity of proper documentation.
+Since my conflict search function may require updating in the future, the next person reading my code needs to understand what I did and why.
+It felt very tedious at first, but with assistance from my mentors I was able tackle my bad habit of barebones documentation.

 I am legally not allowed to provide the code as it is property of the City and County of Honolulu.
 The following is an example of how Python was used with [ArcGIS](https://pro.arcgis.com/en/pro-app/tool-reference/analysis/spatial-join.htm).